jaquith/cmp-integrations/README.md

 ### Determine operating mode

-- `.cmpCheckIfOptInModel` - determines if the integration should operate in 'opt-in' or 'opt-out' mode
+- `.cmpCheckIfOptInModel` - determine if the integration should operate in 'opt-in' or 'opt-out' mode

 ### Fetch decision

-- `.cmpFetchCurrentConsentDecision` - gets the current raw consent decision (raw, from the CMP)
+- `.cmpFetchCurrentConsentDecision` - get the current raw consent decision (raw, from the CMP)

 ### Validate and standardize the decision

-- `.cmpCheckForWellFormedDecision` - checks if the raw consent decision (from cmpFetchCurrentConsentDecision) is well-formed and understandable
+- `.cmpCheckForWellFormedDecision` - check if the raw consent decision (from cmpFetchCurrentConsentDecision) is well-formed and understandable

-- `.cmpCheckForTiqConsent` - checks if the raw consent decision includes permission for Tealium iQ to process data (otherwise nothing runs)
+- `.cmpCheckForTiqConsent` - check if the raw consent decision includes permission for Tealium iQ to process data (otherwise nothing runs)

-- `.cmpCheckForExplicitConsentDecision` - checks if the raw consent decision is explicit or implicit
+- `.cmpCheckForExplicitConsentDecision` - check if the raw consent decision is explicit or implicit

-- `.cmpConvertResponseToGroupList` - transforms the raw decision from the CMP into an array of the allowed group names (should match the group names in the mapping in `extension-1`)
+- `.cmpConvertResponseToGroupList` - transform the raw decision from the CMP into an array of the allowed group names (should match the group names in the mapping in `extension-1`)

 *More detail [here](https://jaquith.github.io/cmp-integrations/tealiumCmpIntegration.html).*